 Operational security will mean two entirely different things for rural and suburban survival homesteaders.
 Neither type of prepper will even want to share details about how many guns, ammo, or buckets of long term storage food they have – or worse yet, where they hide.

 But, suburban survivalist homesteaders will simply not be able to keep their neighbors from seeing how well equipped they are after disaster strikes, one of the major downfalls of having neighbors.
 Do not fret over what you cannot change, you will need to get as many neighbors on board as possible to protect what you have, to button down the neighborhood and keep it safe from outsiders desperate for food, water, and shelter.

-Rural regions are, of course, the best locations for a homestead, survival or otherwise, but sadly, not everyone is fortunate enough to live in such freedom-loving, bucolic, and basically crime-free areas.
+Rural regions are, of course, the best locations for a homestead, survival or otherwise, but sadly, not everyone is fortunate enough to live in such freedom-loving, bucolic, and basically safe areas.

 If you cannot move to a rural area (your probably could if you learned how to get flexible remote work and did not need to live near specialized medical care, but that is a topic for another article) that really shouldn’t deter you from preparing for disaster scenarios, but using every last inch of available space in suburbia wisely.

 The threats posed by marauding hordes are far more present in suburban areas than rural regions, but near-city dweller are at least somewhat removed from densely populated urban regions, where bad guys are a problem during good times, and things will quickly turn to violent civil unrest shortly after a long-term disaster happens.